pragipmr/server/Instructions/Labs/LAB_03_Using_Windows_Admin_Center_in_hybrid_scenarios.md

      -rgName 'ws2019-m031-rg'
    ```

-    >**Note**: To identify Azure regions where you can provision Azure VMs, refer to [Find Azure credit offers in your region](https://aka.ms/regions-offers).
+    >**Note**: This lab has been tested and verified using East US, so you should use that region.
+In general, to identify Azure regions where you can provision Azure VMs, refer to [Find Azure credit offers in your region](https://aka.ms/regions-offers).

 ### Task 2: Create an Azure VM by using an Azure Resource Manager template